- Anxiety and Depression Association of America

 - Adult Attention Deficit Hyperactivity Disorder

 Several of our clinicians are also investigators in clinical research.
 We are currently looking for patient participants in several research studies.
 Many of these studies provide, at no charge, clinical assessments along with medication and psychotherapy (‘talk therapy’) treatments known to be effective.
-If interested, please click on the link to see if there is a study you may qualify for:
+If interested, please visit the The Mood and Anxiety Disorders Research Program site to see if there is a study you may qualify for.